nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_supersede.md

 1. Provider assembles a new DocumentReference resource
 2. Provider populates the relatesTo property with a new target element which holds  –
-	- an identifier that is the masterIdentifier of the existing DocumentReference
+	- a reference that is the logical identifier of the existing DocumentReference or an identifier that is the masterIdentifier of the existing DocumentReference
 	- the action code “replaces”
 3. Provider POSTs the DocumentReference resource
 4. NRL will transactionally -
 	1. create the new DocumentReference marking it as current
-	2. resolve the existing DocumentReference using the relatesTo.target.identifer
+	2. resolve the existing DocumentReference using the relatesTo.target
 	3. mark that DocumentReference as superseded

 Note also that the NRL will only accept one relatesTo element.
 Requests that contain multiple relatesTo elements will be rejected.